kubernetes/enhancements/keps/sig-storage/6011-controller-get-node-info/README.md

 - `NodeServiceCapability.RPC.NODE_INFO_FROM_CONTROLLER`: the node plugin supports the `controller_get_node_info` request flag and may omit topology/limits when it is set. kubelet needs this node-side signal because it cannot observe controller capabilities.
 - `ControllerServiceCapability.RPC.GET_NODE_INFO`: indicates support for `ControllerGetNodeInfo`

 **Invariant**: If a driver advertises `NODE_INFO_FROM_CONTROLLER`, it MUST also advertise `GET_NODE_INFO`.
 This is enforced by the CSI spec.
-Without this invariant, a node could register with only a `node_id` annotation and never have topology or allocatable populated, because the SP omits them once kubelet sets the flag.
+Without this invariant, a node could register with only a `node_id` in `CSINode.Spec.DriverRegistrations` and never have topology or allocatable populated, because the SP omits them once kubelet sets the flag.

 **Topology key consistency**: `ControllerGetNodeInfo` MUST return the same topology keys as the driver's `NodeGetInfo` would.
 Existing PersistentVolumes have `nodeAffinity` rules referencing these keys (e.g., `topology.ebs.csi.aws.com/zone`).
 Inconsistent keys would break scheduling for already-provisioned volumes.